 - Entity.
 The Name of the entity the attribute belongs to. - Name.
 Alphanumeric, up to 50 characters, no spaces.
 An immutable and unique attribute identifier used for system interoperability in databases, APIs, etc. - Label.
 Up to 100 characters.
 A user-facing display name for the attribute used in user interfaces like forms, reports, etc. - Data Type.
 One of Text, Number, Boolean, Date, DateTime, Picklist, Multivalue Picklist, Entity.
-Determines the format of this attribute's value (see Data Values below). - Description.
+Determines the format of this attribute's value (see Data Values below).
+Picklists and Multivalue picklists may be marked as Restricted (i.e. items cannot be added or edited) or Unrestricted (i.e. items can be added or edited). - Description.
 Up to 1,000 characters.
 A description of what the attribute represents. - Picklist Items.
 A list of items for attributes with the Picklist data type.
 Each item consists of three data elements. - Name.
 Up to 10 characters, no spaces.
 An immutable and unique attribute identifier used for system interoperability in databases, APIs, etc. - Label.
 Up to 50 characters.
 A user-facing display name for the item used in user interfaces like forms, reports, etc. - Description.
 (Optional) Up to 1,000 characters.
 A description of what the item represents.